sysgears/grain/docs/latest.md

 #### SASS/Compass feature

-Grain supports defining stylesheets using SASS or SCSS files.
-This is done by launching external Compass process which watches for SASS/SCSS files and recompiles them automatically.
-The settings for Compass should be stored in `/config.rb` file, which is rendered to `cache_dir/config.rb` as an ordinary page and hence can use website configuration parameters and have embedded Groovy code.
+Grain supports Sass and SCSS stylesheets.
+The support is done by launching an external Compass process that watches for Sass and SCSS files and re-compiles them automatically.
+The settings for Compass should be stored in the `/config.rb` file, which is rendered to `cache_dir/config.rb` as an ordinary page and can use the website configuration parameters and have embedded Groovy code.
 The Compass process is launched in the `cache_dir` directory and reads settings from `config.rb`.

 #### Minification and compression features

-The generated files of website can be minified and compressed in various ways.
+The generated website files can be minified and compressed in various ways.

-***Minification***
+**Minification**

-`minify_xml` - minify XML files (default: none)
+`minify_xml` - minify XML files (default: `none`)

   - `none` - do not minify XML files
   - `true` - minify XML files

-`minify_html` - minify HTML pages (default: none)
+`minify_html` - minify HTML pages (default: `none`)

   - `none` - do not minify HTML files
   - `true` - minify HTML files

-`minify_js` - minify JavaScript files (default: none)
+`minify_js` - minify JavaScript files (default: `none`)

   - `none` - do not minify JavaScript files
   - `true` - minify JavaScript files

-`minify_css` - minify CSS stylesheets (default: none)
+`minify_css` - minify CSS stylesheets (default: `none`)

   - `none` - do not minify CSS files
   - `true` - minify CSS files

-***Compression***
+**Compression**

-`compress` - compress all generated files (default: none)
+`compress` - compress all generated files (default: `none`)

   - `none` - do not compress generated files
   - `gzip` - compress all generated files using GZIP